Why Noelia Castillo Ramos Deserves the Dignity We Give Our Pets

 We treat our pets with more dignity than we afford our fellow human beings.
 When a dog reaches the end of its life, crippled by pain and unable to find relief, we do the humane thing.
 We let them go.
 But when a 25-year-old woman begs for that exact same mercy after surviving unspeakable trauma, society suddenly decides her ability to end that suffering belongs to them.

-This week, the world’s eyes are on Spain, but the lessons echo right here in Baltimore.
-Tomorrow, March 26, Noelia Castillo Ramos will finally undergo a legally sanctioned euthanasia procedure.
-Her journey to this point hasn’t been a sudden shift.
-It’s the culmination of a 20 months worth of legal battles to reclaim her own bodily autonomy.
+This week, the world’s eyes were on Spain, but the lessons echo right here in Baltimore.
+On March 26, 2026, Noelia Castillo Ramos finally found the peace she sought through a legally sanctioned euthanasia procedure.
+Her journey to this point was a brutal 601-day legal war to reclaim her own bodily autonomy.

 The Grifter Playbook

-The most frequent lie these people spread is that Noelia is “just mentally ill” and can’t choose for herself.
+The most frequent lie these people spread is that Noelia was “just mentally ill” and couldn’t choose for herself.
 The law says otherwise.
-Spain’s Organic Law 3/2021 on the Regulation of Euthanasia sets a high bar, and Noelia cleared it through months of vetting.
+Spain’s High Court of Justice of Catalonia (TSJC) and the European Court of Human Rights vetted her case for 20 months.

-The Spanish court’s ruling was blunt: Noelia possesses the “full capacity to act and decide,” and her decision is “firm, autonomous and informed.”
-The judges and the medical commission explicitly confirmed that her mental health diagnoses — like depression and BPD — don’t strip her of her human right to decide when her physical pain has become too much to bear.
-The court found no evidence that her choice was a symptom of a temporary crisis.
-Instead, it’s a reasoned response to a “serious, chronic and disabling condition” that causes “unbearable suffering.”
+The court’s ruling was blunt: Noelia possessed the “full capacity to act and decide,” and her decision was “firm, autonomous and informed”.
+The judges explicitly confirmed that her mental health diagnoses — like depression and BPD — didn’t strip her of her right to decide when her physical pain had become too much to bear.

 What “Mental Competence” Actually Means

 Think of it like being “qualified” to drive a car.
 To get a license, you have to prove you understand the rules and can handle the machine.
 “Mental competence” just means the doctors and judges checked Noelia’s brain like a car engine.
 They found that she wasn’t just sad or confused; she understood exactly what she was asking for and why she was asking for it.
-Her mind is working perfectly fine — it’s her body and her memories that are broken beyond repair.
+Her mind was working perfectly fine — it was her body and her memories that were broken beyond repair.

 A Personal Note on the Reality of Pain

 I know, to a very small degree, what it feels like when your own body becomes an enemy.
-But my pain was a flickering candle compared to the forest fire Noelia lives in every second.
-Her neuropathic agony doesn’t have an “off” switch or a simple fix.
-It’s a 24/7 physical torture that blankets her entire existence.
+But my pain was a flickering candle compared to the forest fire Noelia lived in every second.
+Her neuropathic agony didn’t have an “off” switch or a simple fix.
+It was a 24/7 physical torture that blanketed her entire existence.

 And as for the mental anguish?
 I cannot truly and honestly imagine that.
 To survive a gang assault, to survive a suicide attempt and then to be told by a bunch of internet strangers that you must continue to live in a broken, screaming body — that’s a level of psychological cruelty that defies description.
 It’s not just “mental illness”; it’s the weight of a world that refuses to let a victim find her own peace.